 Black Lives Matter: Social Work and the Future of Policing June 30, 12-1:30 MST Description of Briefing and more information https://csd.wustl.edu/congressional-briefing-black-lives-matter-social-work-and-the-future-of-policing/

-NASW advocacy and legislative efforts in which you can learn about and become involved can be found: Congressionally https://www.socialworkers.org/Advocacy/Social-Justice
+NASW Congressional advocacy and legislative efforts in which you can learn about and become involved, such as NASW-CO efforts with HR 7120, can be found https://www.socialworkers.org/Advocacy/Social-Justice

 and in Colorado https://naswco.socialworkers.org/Advocacy/Legislative-Advocacy , including our support of CO SB20-217 Enhance Law Enforcement Integrity https://leg.colorado.gov/bills/sb20-217 sponsored by Senators Garcia and Fields and Reps.
 Herod and Gonzales-Gutierrez.